 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2025 this amount is \$5,900.
+For calendar year 2025 this amount is \$5,200.

 The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk () in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$5,900, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These services are marked with an asterisk (\) in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$5,200, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).